Lesson Ideas for using Globetracker’s Mission

 Sneak a peek at the new weekly episode each Sunday morning (just after midnight), U.S. Eastern time, except at the holidays in December when an episode will remain online for two weeks during holiday hiatus.)

-The introductory episode will be online throughout September and much of October, 2011.
-Episode changes (based on reader votes from the previous week) will begin October 23, 2011.
+The introductory episode will be online beginning on October 2023.
+Episode changes (based on reader votes from the previous week) will begin on October 22, 2023.

 - All links open in a new window.
 You may need to adjust the size of that window, depending on your computer screen.
 The ideal way to view these maps is to position them so you can read the questions Geo and Meri ask below the map window.
 You can always read the questions and click to bring the map window to the front as you seek the answers.